Frequently Asked Questions

 How much does a ductless system cost?

 The average cost of an installed ductless system with a single indoor heating/cooling head is between $3,000 and $5,000.
 Additional heads and greater heating capacities will increase the cost of the system.
-Other factors that will affect the cost of an installed system include manufacturer and model, geographical location, refrigerant line-set length, difficulty of installation and installer rates.
+Other factors that will affect the cost of an installed system include manufacturer and model, geographic location, refrigerant line-set length, difficulty of installation and installer rates.

-What incentives are available for ductless systems?
+What rebates are available for ductless systems?

-Federal tax credits and additional incentives
+Federal tax credits and additional rebates

 How long will a ductless system last?